 What’s more, an in-car voice assistant could be connected to intelligent home systems by integrating them with IoT devices or home automation systems.
 This would enable car owners to turn off the lights and set the alarm after they leave home or turn on the heating before they return.

 Soon, voice assistants will also be able to authenticate purchases by recognizing a voice and matching it to a set credit card or bank account.
 Users will be able to pay for their orders simply by using voice commands - the voice assistant would only ask them to confirm the payment.

 The option of paying through voice command is quickly growing in popularity.
 While only around 8% of the US adult population used voice payments in 2017, that number rose to 24% in 2021.
 Statista also predicts that over 30% of Americans will use voice payments by 2022 as a result of people increasingly looking for instant and contactless methods of payment.

 Some companies are still hesitant to offer this payment method, fearing that it will open up new opportunities for fraudsters.
 However, using voice biometrics may prove to be a solution here.
-As each voiceprint is unique and nearly impossible to forge, voice assistants armed with voice biometrics technology shouldn’t have any problems differentiating real bank accounts or credit card owners from fraudsters.
+As each voiceprint is unique, voice assistants armed with passive voice biometrics technology shouldn’t have any problems differentiating real bank account or credit card owners from fraudsters.
 What’s more, it can work just as well at preventing any accidental purchases (made by children, for example) from going through by simply rejecting all payment orders that fail voice verification.

 The future of voice search and assistants is looking bright.
-With the number of people already seeing how convenient those tools can be and the growing number of devices that use voice recognition.
+With the number of people already seeing how convenient those tools can be and the growing number of devices that use biometric speaker identification.
 It's clear that the technology will soon be everywhere, and with 5G and improvements in machine learning, voice assistants might at some point become tools we can’t live without.